OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 ## Risk Analysis, Threat Modeling, and Attack Surface Assessments

-With any application or architecture, understanding the risks and threats is extremely important for proper security.
+With any application architecture, understanding the risks and threats is extremely important for proper security.
 No one can spend their entire budget or bandwidth focused on security, so properly allocating security resources is necessary.
 Therefore, enterprises must perform risk assessments, threat modeling activites, and attack surface assessments to identify the following:

 - What threats an application might face